regnerus/bower-grunt-example/README.md

 ##Finalizing

-I decided to add (almost) the complete `Gruntfile.js` for extra reference.
+I decided to upload an example of this setup to Github, for extra reference.

+Available on Github here: https://github.com/regnerus/bower-grunt-example